chenhaotian/Changepoints/online.md

   Joint distribution $P(r_t,x_{1:t})$

-Generate a recursive message-passing algorithm for the joint distribution over the current run length and the data

 ###### Basic Principle:
 With the above definitions, our goal here is to <span style="color:darkred">**recursively**(use recusive methods for the purpose of online calculation)</span> compute the probability distribution of **the length of the current “run”,** or time since the last changepoint, denote this **posterior distribution** as $P(r_t|x_{1:t})$
 According to bayesian therom,
 $$P(r_t|x_{1:t})=\frac{P(r_t,x_{1:t})}{P(x_{1:t})}, \tag{1}$$
-According to $(1)$, we can devide the calculation of the conditional distribution into two subproblems:
+we can devide the calculation of the conditional distribution into two subproblems:
 **1.** Calculate the joint distributioin $P(r_t,x_{1:t})$.
 **2.** Calculate the normalizing constant $P(x_{1:t})$.
 As for subproblem 2, $P(x_{1:t})$ can be easily calculated by integrate out $r_t$ in subproblem 1. i.e. $P(x_{1:t})=\sum_{r_t}P(r_t,x_{1:t})$.
 So basically we need only focus on subproblem 1, the derivation of $P(r_t,x_{1:t})$.